open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[1]:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.
 This attribute has stability level RELEASE CANDIDATE.

-**[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

-A single database query may involve multiple collections.

-If the collection name is parsed from the query text, it SHOULD only be captured for queries that contain a single collection and it SHOULD match the value provided in the query text including any schema and database name prefix.

-For batch operations, if the individual operations are known to have the same collection name then that collection name SHOULD be used.

-If the operation or query involves multiple collections, `db.collection.name` SHOULD NOT be captured.

-This attribute has stability level RELEASE CANDIDATE.

-**[3]:** If readily available and if a database call is performed on a single collection.
-The collection name MAY be parsed from the query text, in which case it SHOULD be the single collection name in the query.

-**[4]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
+**[2]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
 This attribute has stability level RELEASE CANDIDATE.

-**[5]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+**[3]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 A single database query may involve multiple operations.
 If the operation